WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   `Promise`: A promise that resolves when the browser has completed tabbing through the focusable elements of a common block, and through the contenteditbable areas unique to text blocks.

+<a name="tabThroughTextContentAreas" href="#tabThroughTextContentAreas">#</a> **tabThroughTextContentAreas**

+Tabs through the text content areas of a block and asserts the expected values

+_Parameters_

+-   _content_ `string`: The expected value of the block's contenteditable elements

+_Returns_

+-   `Promise`: A promise that's resolved when the browser has finished tabbing throught the contenteditable areas of a block, and asserting they have keyboard focus and the expected content.

 <a name="textContentAreas" href="#textContentAreas">#</a> **textContentAreas**

 Returns a list of a block's contenteditable elements.